 “The Gift of Art” is our off-season art show.

-This often-changing exhibit displays varied works from previous shows, selections from our gift shop, and elements of our long-term collections.
+This often-changing slightly-random exhibit displays varied works from previous shows, selections from our gift shop, and elements of our long-term collections.
 See how art weaves together myriad media, styles, and visions.
-What’s present in April may be quite different from what we had up in November, so consider a repeat visit!
+What’s present in March may be quite different from what we place in November, so consider a repeat visit!

 Explore previous themes, find a gift for someone, and celebrate art in our lives.